moha1325/techsharedraft/README.md

   });
 ```

-Make sure when you link to the javascript file, to do it after the container was initialized.
+Make sure when you link to the JavaScript file, to do it after the container was initialized.
 If you don't, the console will throw an error, since the container won't have been rendered yet.
-Now, your JavaScript file should look like the above code box, and your html should look something like
+Now, your JavaScript file should look like the above code box, and your HTML should look something like

 ```
 <!DOCTYPE html>